mzazon/awesome-cloud-projects/aws/data-enrichment-kinesis-lambda/data-enrichment-kinesis-lambda.md

    ```

    The Lambda function is now deployed and ready to process streaming data.
 The function includes error handling for enrichment failures, time-based partitioning for S3 storage, and comprehensive logging for monitoring.
 This serverless architecture automatically scales with stream volume while maintaining cost efficiency by only charging for actual processing time.

-   > **Note**: Learn more about Lambda fundamentals and best practices in the [Lambda Developer Guide](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html).

 7. **Create Kinesis Data Stream**: